Startup Acquisitions: Acquihires and Talent Hoarding: Conclusion

 We have presented a simple, yet general, reduced-form model of startup acquisitions.
 We showed that acquihires may not only reflect firms' desire to hire talented employees but also be rooted in an incentive to engage in inefficient talent hoarding, thus potentially warranting regulators' attention.
 Further, we showed that acquihires may decrease consumer surplus and increase job volatility of acquihired employees, thereby giving further reasons for regulatory scrutiny.
-Finally, following the inclusion of realistic features into our baseline model such as the startup owning valuable technology that can be resold or the possibility of investing in the startup rather than acquiring it outright, talent hoarding not only persists but may even be exacerbated.

-Our baseline model relies on several simplifying assumptions.
-As we discuss below, the main results hold even if we relax some of those assumptions.
-The formal analysis and results can be found in Appendix \ref{sec:app_extensions}.

-\paragraph{Dominant firm.} Instead of symmetric firms, the market could be characterized by a dominant firm and a challenger.
-We show that the incentives to hoard talent also emerge in this asymmetric model.
-Further, under reasonable assumptions about the impact of acquisitions on the profits of the dominant firm and the challenger, the dominant firm is more likely to hoard talent.